Laird Hamilton’s Surfer Diet and Exercise Routine

-Typical Laird Hamilton Big Wave Day
+The Typical Laird Hamilton Big Wave Day

 5:50 A.M. – Hydrate

-This time of year Laird adds two full scoops of Whey protein for himself (staying warm in the surf burns up to an extra 400 calories an hour), plus adds ½ scoop for each girl.
-Then mixes in a serving of Greens, as well as a broad concoction of fruits, nuts, and other ingredients to increase the calorie count.
+This time of year, Laird adds two full scoops of whey protein for himself (staying warm in the surf burns up to an extra 400 calories an hour), plus ½ scoop for each girl.
+Then, he mixes in a serving of greens, as well as a broad concoction of fruits, nuts and other ingredients to increase the calorie count.

-6:15 A.M – ESPRESSO
+6:15 A.M. – Espresso

-6:30 A.M – Quick Surf Check
+6:30 A.M. – Quick surf check

 6:45 A.M. – Barn

-7:00 A.M. – Gear Check and Load-Up
+7:00 A.M. – Gear check and load-up

-7:30 A.M. to 1 P.M. – 5 hour morning Foilboard session
+7:30 A.M. to 1 P.M. – Foilboard session

-1:30 P.M. – Massive Lunch with the Boys and/or Gabby
+1:30 P.M. – Massive lunch with the boys and/or Gabby

-2:30 P.M. to 5:00 P.M. – Afternoon Ocean Session
+2:30 P.M. to 5:00 P.M. – Afternoon ocean session

-5:30 P.M. – Sunset River Paddle Board Session
+5:30 P.M. – Sunset river paddle board session

 6:30 P.M. – Dinner with the family

-8:30 P.M. to 9:30 P.M. – Quiet Time
+8:30 P.M. to 9:30 P.M. – Quiet time

 9:35 P.M. – Bed

-However, to maintain the pace of a big wave surfer day-in and day-out requires significant prior conditioning and discipline.
-So when you start to feel like maybe your 60 to 90 minutes of physical activity a day is a bit tiring, remember, Laird and team get that much exercise in by 9 A.M, just as a warm-up to 8 hours more of intense physical activity.
+However, to maintain the pace of a big wave surfer day in and day out requires significant prior conditioning and discipline.
+So, when you start to feel like your 60 to 90 minutes of physical activity per day is a bit tiring, remember that Laird and his team get that much exercise in by 9 A.M., just as a warm-up to eight more hours of intense physical activity!